 - CPA Review

-CPA Review (1 credit) This course will be a comprehensive review of material for the CPA exam, using a computerized review package.
+(1 credit) This course will be a comprehensive review of material for the CPA exam, using a computerized review package.
 Prerequisites: ACC415 and 418, or permission of the instructor.
 Note: Graded on a pass/no pass basis.